Benchmarking Robustness of Machine Reading Comprehension Models: Related Work

 \section{Related Work}

-\textbf{Robustness of NLP models.} Previous works have explored different methods to construct adversarial test sets to evaluate robustness of models.
-One type is white-box attack where perturbations are constructed based on models' gradients or parameters to exploit their weakness~\cite{Hotflip, uniTrigger}.
-Another type is black-box attack where the perturbation is independent of the model being tested and is often based on heuristic rules or produced by designed models~\cite{AdvSquad, SEA, SCPN}.
-There are also works on human-in-the-loop adversarial example generation where instead of automatically applying perturbations on the original data, human annotators are employed to write new test data that can fool the models into making wrong predictions~\cite{ANLI, trickme}.
+\textbf{Adversarial attacks in NLP.} Various adversarial attack methods have been proposed for NLP tasks.
+One type is white-box attack where perturbations are constructed based on models' gradients or parameters to exploit their weakness~\cite{genAdv, Hotflip, uniTrigger}.
+However, such attacks cannot be directly applied when there is no access to model internal parameters.
+Another type is black-box attack where the perturbation is constructed without accessing model parameters and is often based on heuristic rules or produced by specifically designed models~\cite{AdvSquad, SEA, SCPN}.
+While the above approaches construct attacks automatically, there are also attempts on human-in-the-loop adversarial example generation where human annotators are employed to write new test data that can fool the models into making wrong predictions~\cite{ANLI, trickme}.
+However, such approach requires significant human and time resources, which may not be easily accessible.

-\textbf{New evaluation protocol.} There are several previous attempts on better evaluating NLP models.
-To prevent models from exploiting spurious patterns instead of the linguistic capacities intended in the datasets, \citet{counterFact} constructed counterfactually-augmented data, \citet{contrastSets} constructed contrast sets, where in both cases annotators rewrite the input with minimal changes so that it accords with a counterfactual target label.
-They found that NLP models trained on original training sets perform poorly on these human-created test sets.
-These approaches are fundamentally different from our work in the sense that: 1) These approaches change the original labels, while we create label-preserving perturbations only.
-2) These works employ human annotators to create the perturbations, while we automatically generate all the perturbations, which is much faster and cheaper.